GlassyWing/sort_torch/README.md

-# sort_torch
+# deepsort_torch
-sort full implemented by pytorch
+deepsort full implemented by pytorch (model and sort), which means it can be benifited with GPU.